 A widget that lets you provide raw search parameters to the Algolia API without rendering anything.

 A widget that wraps other widgets in a consistent panel design.
-It also reacts, indicates and sets CSS classes when widgets are no longer relevant for refining.
+It also reacts when the widget no longer can refine.

 A widget that provides the logic to create a connected component that renders results from Algolia.

 A widget to let the user perform a voice-based query.

 With the middleware API, you can inject functionalities in the Vue InstantSearch lifecycle.

 A widget to display a list of results.

 A widget to display a list of results with a “Show more” button.